nes-lab/shepherd/hardware/cape_v2.5e/Readme.md

 - 2Pin Screw-Header ⇾ VoltageInput
 - 2x 2x46 Pinheader ⇾ BBone Port
-- 5x 220 uF 6V3 on backside
+- 5x 220 uF 6V3 MLCC on backside
-- 2x 47 uF 16V on backside
+- 2x 47 uF 16V MLCC 0on backside

 ### Initial Test

 - visual
   - all ICs and diodes correct orientation
   - no visible shorts or other defects
+  - R13 is DNP (at left edge, middle, next to coil)
-- 8V In:
+- 7V In:
-  - 17mA, with 18x PI5 180deg flipped
+  - 15-17 mA, with 18x PI5 180deg flipped
-  - 15mA with PI5 removed
+  - 14-15 mA with PI5 removed or correctly oriented
-  - first converter (TPS62913) warms up by 7K above ambient
+  - first converter (U5/TPS62913) and its coil warms up by 7 K above ambient
-- EN-Pin: 52 mA, OK, Converter +10K
+- EN-Pin: 52-55 mA, OK, Converter +10K
   - 5V In directly after 17V stage (with TPS removed) 1 mA off vs 50 mA when on
   - warmest part is U3 - AD8421 InAmp (+5K from Ambient)
   - Power-Hotspots: U22, U19, U21,